 The best solution is to go with a website building platform like WordPress, which is MUCH more versatile and widely used and much more highly supported than any of the options we’ve mentioned thus far.

-Now, WordPress is the platform (and it’s FREE!) but you’ll still need to choose a hosting provider to host your WordPress site.
-Here are two of our favorites…
+Now, WordPress is the platform (and it’s FREE!), but you’ll still need to choose a hosting provider to host your WordPress site.
+Here are two of our favorite.

-Bluehost is a leader in the world of webhosting.
-They pair up PERFECTLY with WordPress, so that you can use WordPress to build your site, and Bluehost to host it.
-Bluehost is the top recommended webhost by WordPress themselves, and they work very closely with WP to ensure that their servers are setup to accomodate your WordPress site flawlessly.
+Bluehost is a leader in the world of web hosting.
+They pair up PERFECTLY with WordPress so that you can use WordPress to build your site, and Bluehost to host it.
+Bluehost is the top-recommended web host by WordPress themselves, and they work very closely with WP to ensure that their servers are set up to accommodate your WordPress site flawlessly.

 Remember we said not to be intimated by self-hosted?
-It kind of sounds like work, hey?
-Having to host your own site?
-But thanks to Bluehost’s epicly simply installation process, all you really have to do is sign up for a hosting account, and they’ll automatically have WordPress all setup and running for you.
+It kind of sounds like a lot of extra work.
+But thanks to Bluehost’s straightforward installation process, all you really have to do is sign up for a hosting account, and they’ll automatically have WordPress all set up and running for you.
 You’ll go through their super quick installer, basically just following along and clicking “next”, which takes about 5 minutes, and your site will be pretty much ready to go!
-All you’ll have to do at that point is add some text, tweak the style a little bit if you’d like.
+All you’ll have to do at that point is to add some text, tweak the style a little bit if you’d like.
 There are countless free and paid WordPress templates out there, so finding one that’s the perfect look for how you envision your site will be easy, not to mention fun.

-This is our top method of starting a website because it’s less expensive than the cloud based development platforms, WordPress is open-source and free so you can find TONS of support for anything you could possibly need help with, you’re able to easily upgrade to high-end servers if your site becomes very popular, and you can easily have your own developer come in and optimize, tweak, and improve your site if you ever want.
+This is our top method of starting a website because it’s less expensive than the cloud-based development platforms, WordPress is open-source and free, so you can find TONS of support for anything you could possibly need help with, you’re able to easily upgrade to high-end servers if your site becomes very popular, and you can easily have your own developer come in and optimize, tweak, and improve your website if you ever want.
 But the nice thing is that you don’t need a developer to launch your own WordPress site.

-Now, if Bluehost isn’t quite your cup of tea, there’s another solid option for hosting your site…
+Now, if Bluehost isn’t quite your cup of tea, there’s another reliable option for hosting your site.

-Hostgator and Bluehost are actually owned by the same company, and offer relatively similar services, but there are a few nice things about Hostgator worth pointing out.
-Hostgator has some plans that are specifically for WordPress, so they’re going to be optimized very well, however Bluehost is also incredibly well optimized for WordPress, so that’s probabally a toss-up.
+Hostgator and Bluehost are actually owned by the same company and offer relatively similar services, but there are a few nice things about Hostgator worth pointing out.
+Hostgator has some plans that are specifically for WordPress, so they’re going to be optimized very well.
+However, Bluehost is also incredibly well optimized for WordPress, so that’s probably a toss-up.

 In terms of pricing, the better option really comes down to whichever one currently has the better price.
 Check out Bluehost, check out Hostgator, compare their plans, and go with whichever one is a better deal at the time.
-Sometimes, Hostgator will have a better promotion running, othertimes it may be Bluehost.
-Both options are excellent, and these are hosting companies that we can recommend highly becasue they’re very well established, very well optimized, they’re operating at a huge scale so they can bring down prices a lot, their support staff are heroes, and they just open up a lot more doors in regards to growing your site down the road.
+Sometimes, Hostgator will have a better promotion running, other times it may be Bluehost.
+Both options are excellent, and these are hosting companies that we can recommend because they’re very well established, very well optimized, they’re operating at a massive scale so they can bring down prices a lot, their support staff are heroes, and they just open up a lot more doors in regards to growing your site down the road.

 For everyone who skips right to the end: Instead of Strikingly, we recommend going with Wix if you’re looking for an all-in-one website builder + hosting platform.
 Otherwise, we strongly advise going with WordPress and hosting it with Hostgator or Bluehost, it’s pretty much a toss-up between both of those hosting companies, so go with either one and you’ll be WAY ahead of the game!